 Swimming is prohibited in Oaks Bluffs Harbor, but there are plenty of waterfront shops, bars, restaurants and more dockside to enjoy.
 You can also procure rentals from fishing charters, water sports companies and more at Oak Bluffs.

-When it comes to sightseeing around Martha’s Vineyard, having a guided professional to oversee the process can boost your overall experience.
+When it comes to sightseeing around Martha’s Vineyard, having a professional guide to oversee the process can boost your overall experience.

 The following are a couple of the best guided tours in Martha’s Vineyard: